Connect with others who understand.

 With so many MyLupusTeam members sharing they’ve had tonsil stones in addition to their lupus, you might think that they’re somehow connected.
 Lupus is an autoimmune disease, meaning that your body’s immune system mistakes your own healthy cells and tissues as foreign invaders.

-Sjögren’s Syndrome, Lupus, and Tonsil Stones
+Sjögren’s Disease, Lupus, and Tonsil Stones

 • Dry mouth caused by a lack of saliva